Ashleyzawadi/insta-clone/README.md

 ### And coding style tests

-Explain what these tests test and why
+explanation of the tests and why they are =necessary

 ```
 Give an example